slowernews/wisdom-tldr/README.md

 > *'An unfamiliar city is a fine thing.
 That’s the time and place when you can suppose that all of the people you meet are nice.
 It’s dream time.' -- Louis Céline*

 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*

+> *'Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.'*

 ===
 ###On criticism and envy